- Adaptational Badass:

 - Bumbling Sidekick: He often plays this role to Brainy in the cartoon show.

 - Canon Foreigner: Originally introduced in the cartoon, but then started showing up in later comics.

 - Catchphrase: "Gosh!" and "Golly!" in the Hannah-Barbara series.

 - Composite Character: The cartoon Clumsy combines traits of Clumsy and Dopey/Dimwitty Smurf from the comics, as well as playing the role of Alchemist Smurf in one episode.

 - The Ditz: A dimwitted but amiable Smurf.

-- Kindhearted Simpleton: In the cartoons, however the "simpleton" part was toned down in the live-action films to be more of just a klutz.
+- Kindhearted Simpleton: In the 1980s series, however, the "simpleton" part about him was toned down in the live-action films to be more of just a klutz.
 This aspect was removed entirely in the 2021 series.